ansible/ansible/rst/modules.rst

 *state*:

-* Can be either 'installed' or 'removed'
+* Can be either 'installed', 'latest', or 'removed'

 *list*: